Walter Koenig: Later work

 He has written several books, including Warped Factors: A Neurotic's Guide to the Universe (an autobiography), Chekov's Enterprise (a journal kept during the filming of Star Trek: The Motion Picture) and Buck Alice and the Actor-Robot (a science fiction novel), which was re-released in 2006.
 He created his own comic book series called Raver, which was published by Malibu Comics in the early 1990s, and appeared as a "special guest star" in an issue of the comic book Eternity Smith, which features him prominently on its cover.

 In 2013, he released the graphic novel Walter Koenig's Things To Come with artist J.C.
 Baez, published by Bluewater Comics, which compiled the four issues of the miniseries of the same name.

 Koenig has taught classes in acting and directing at UCLA, the Sherwood Oaks Experimental Film College, the Actor's Alley Repertory Company in Los Angeles, and the California School of Professional Psychology at Alliant International University.
 In 2002, he directed stage versions of two of the original Twilight Zone episodes for Letter Entertainment.

 In 1987, Koenig directed his original one-act play The Secret Life of Lily Langtree at the Theatre of NOTE in Los Angeles.
-In 1989, Koenig starred in the science fiction film Moontrap as Mission commander Colonel Jason Grant.
+In 1989, Koenig starred in the science fiction film Moontrap as mission commander Colonel Jason Grant.

 In 1997, Koenig starred in Drawing Down the Moon, an independent film about a Wiccan woman who attempts to open a homeless shelter in a small Pennsylvania town.
 Koenig played Joe Merchant, a local crime lord obsessed with chaos theory who sends his thugs to intimidate her into shutting down the shelter.

 In 2004, Koenig co-starred in Mad Cowgirl, an independent movie about a meat-packing health inspector dying from a brain disorder, in which he played televangelist Pastor Dylan.
 The movie played the SF Indiefest and the Silverlake Film Festival, followed by a limited release in major cities.
 Mad Cowgirl was released on DVD on December 5, 2006.

 In 2007, he reunited with fellow Babylon 5 star Bruce Boxleitner for the movie Bone Eater.

 Koenig received the 2,479th star of the Hollywood Walk of Fame on September 10, 2012.

 In 2013, Koenig ventured into the steampunk genre, starring in the short film Cowboys & Engines alongside Malcolm McDowell and Richard Hatch.
 He played an evil newspaper tycoon in Blue Dream from director Gregory Hatanaka.
 In 2017, Koenig appeared in the 1980s throwback Neil Stryker and the Tyrant of Time from director Rob Taylor, battling puppet goblins as science officer Ray Nabroski.

-In 2018, he again appeared opposite Hatch in the science-fiction drama Diminuendo, which was Hatch's last performance before his death.
+In 2018, he again appeared opposite Richard Hatch in the science-fiction drama Diminuendo, which was Hatch's last performance before his death.